Bethel Island: 20th century

 A one-lane wooden bridge was built in 1911, but was removed by order of the Army Corps of Engineers.
 After litigation, it was ordered to be replaced in 1921.
 In the late 1930s a resort was created by Houston (Jack) Farrar and his wife Blanche (Ruby), with a recreational area for picnics and swimming.
 Known as Farrar Park, it was the first recreational business on the island.
 Hunters, fishermen, and boaters began buying property after World War II.

 Remsburg Marina was started by Warren Remsburg in 1938, and in 1944 a fishing resort called Frank's had gained popularity on the island.
 The resort was built by the Andronico family.

 Electricity was first supplied in 1946, and telephone service arrived in 1949.
 From then on, Bethel Island became an increasingly popular recreation spot.

 By the 1950s the area became popular with sport fishermen and the rich.

+21st century

+In 2019, construction began on Delta Coves, a development of 494 homes built around a man-made lagoon on top of a double levee.
+A housing development in that location had been proposed in the 1970s, but had been held up by lawsuits and financial problems.

-It is now the most densely populated island in the delta.
+Bethel Island is now the most densely populated island in the delta.
 The community calls itself, "The Heart of the Delta."